-Supported Independent Living funding pays for the support workers to support the NDIS participant to live independently in their home.
+Supported Independent Living (SIL) funding pays for the support workers to support the NDIS participant to live independently in their home.

-Specialist Disability Accommodation, is a home that is specifically designed to support people with disability through a shared supported accommodation arrangement.
+SDA is a home that is specifically designed to support people with disability through a shared supported accommodation arrangement.

 What does SIL funding cover?

 - personal care needs (i.e. dressing, showering, toileting)

 - participating in activities in the household, and

 The NDIS has three levels of SIL funding.
 They are: